olivierkaisin/node-callwatch/README.md

 });

-// Define a pair of simple functions function sum(a, b)
+// Define a couple of simple functions function sum(a, b)
 {
   return a + b;